V-Sekai/world/00_basic_tooling.md

-# Basic Tooling: Bill of Materials
+# v-sekai-other-world-architecture: Basic Tooling: Bill of Materials

 This section outlines the essential tools we use in our VR world architecture.